 Choosing an Area of Specialization for your Psychology Degree

 Part of any graduate program in psychology is choosing a degree specialization or emphasis area.
 Choosing an area of emphasis cannot only further direct your studies to help your career training line up with your personal and professional aspirations, but it can also help you narrow your options as you look at different graduate psychology programs.
-If you are unsure what area of psychology you’d like to specialize in, explore your options by learning more about a few common areas of psychology below.
+If you are unsure what area of psychology you’d like to specialize in, explore your options by learning more about a few common psychology specialties below.

 Students within the field of clinical psychology have the ability to further direct their studies by choosing an area of specialization for their degree.
 If you’re looking at clinical psychology graduate programs but are still unsure what you want to specialize in, below are a number of common emphases available in clinical psychology programs.

 Multicultural Psychology studies behavior in settings where people of different cultural backgrounds interact.
 Cultural differences encompass a wide variety of factors, including differences in religion and spirituality, gender, age, sexual orientation, socioeconomic class and even family history or geography.
 Multicultural psychologists work to enhance the psychological well-being of historically underserved, stigmatized and oppressed groups, with special attention paid to the cultural and sociopolitical context of the individuals, families, and communities.
 Multicultural psychologists can work in a wide variety of settings, from hospitals and mental health clinics to community-based agencies or university counseling centers.